List of Law & Order: Criminal Intent characters: Megan Wheeler

 After Logan leaves the squad and retires, Wheeler is assigned a new partner, Zack Nichols.
 Ross mentions to Nichols that Wheeler seems to have had issues with her previous partner and her ex-fiancé and is not ready to trust him.
 She says that Ledger is facing 12 years in federal prison and that she is pregnant with his child, coinciding with Nicholson's second pregnancy.
 She also says that she won't let him know about his child.

-Wheeler faces another crisis when Internal affairs accuses her of being Ledger's accomplice.
+Wheeler faces another crisis when internal affairs accuses her of being Ledger's accomplice.
 Later, she says that the Bureau wants to call her as a witness at his trial, which she fears will affect her job.
 Ross reassures her that the situation isn't her fault and that no one really thinks that she's corrupt.

 Wheeler made her last full episode appearance of Season 8 in "Passion", to coincide with Nicholson's pregnancy.
 Alexandra Eames takes her place in the last two episodes of the season.
+Her final appearance of any sort is later in 2009.
 She can briefly be seen in "Major Case", discussing a case in Ross' office, when her water breaks and Eames takes her to the hospital.
 After being accompanied by Eames at the hospital, it is revealed that she has a sister who stays with her while she gives birth.
 She names the baby "Margo Jane Wheeler".

 In Season 9 Wheeler is replaced by Serena Stevens.
 Her exit is initially unexplained.
-However, in the Law & Order: Special Victims Unit Season 15 episode "Gambler's Fallacy", Detective Amanda Rollins (Kelli Giddish) uses Wheeler's ID and badge to remove a gun from an evidence room.
+However, in the Law & Order: Special Victims Unit Season 15 episode "Gambler's Fallacy", aired in 2014, Detective Amanda Rollins (Kelli Giddish) uses Wheeler's ID and badge to remove a gun from an evidence room.
 Detective Nick Amaro (Danny Pino) later says that "Detective Wheeler retired four years ago."